Lost in Food

 How to serve honey glazed vegetables?

 Roasted root vegetables are great served with any number of main dishes.
-Try them with a Roasted Turkey Crown or our Slow Roasted Pork Belly.
-Also delicious with warming winter stews like our Slow Cooked Beef Cheek Braised in Red Wine.
+Try them with a Roasted Turkey Crown, Slow Roasted Pork Belly.
+Also delicious with warming winter stews like my Slow Cooked Beef Cheek Braised in Red Wine.

 However, given the intense flavour that you gain from roasting vegetables, they make a great addition to pasta sauces, soups and rice dishes.